Stanley Gilkey: In popular culture

 In contemporary culture, he was portrayed in the play Veritas, a play which is based on Harvard's Secret Court of 1920.
-The story presents Gikly at the time when he was a student at 1920 Harvard and was accused of being a homosexual by university administrators.
+The story presents Gilkey at the time when he was a student at 1920 Harvard and was accused of being a homosexual by university administrators.
 Gilkey had been expelled from the university despite the fact that there was no evidence to the accusation.
 Based on his later request to the university, he was later readmitted in 1921 and graduated from Harvard in 1923.
 The Secret Court of 1920 went unreported until 2002, eighty two years after the event.